-In other words, the state of your credit history may determine whether you’ll receive a loan or line of credit and at what rates.
+In other words, the state of your credit history may determine whether you’ll qualify for a loan or line of credit and at what rates.
 However, in some circumstances your credit history won’t affect the rates of a loan, but it may affect the amount you’re approved for.

-Broadly speaking, people with good credit history have the greatest selection of personal loans or personal line of credit loans at the lowest rates.
+Broadly speaking, people with good credit history have a better selection of personal loans or personal line of credit loans at lower rates.

 But as you add bad credit history to your name, you may have fewer options, and you may pay higher rates.